Transport documents: CMR, Bill of Lading, CIM, and Air Waybill

 What does a CMR waybill look like?

-CMR waybills do not have to meet particular formal requirements.
+CMR waybills do not have to meet particular format requirements.
 Stibbe recommends using a standardised template such as the waybill template ('Standaard vrachtbrief’, in Dutch) for domestic transport from ‘Stichting Vervoeradres’ or the International Road Transport Union’s CMR template.
 “With a waybill of your own design, it is more difficult in a damage claim to prove that the damage occurred during transport.
 Moreover, all parties involved, such as the police and ILT, will recognise standard waybills immediately."

 “You can also use digital CMR waybills”, Stibbe adds.
 "More and more companies do this.
 To digitalise CMR waybills, you need to invest in software, hardware, and training.”